chrilisch/datahackermd/posts/2012/hakyll-and-bootstrap.markdown

 manage reader comments.
 Services like [Disqus][] and [IntenseDebate][] offer easy Javascript-based workarounds, but I'll need to do a little more due diligence before I'm comfortable trusting them with critical data.
+(*Update*: I've added Disqus comments to all posts.
+However, the widget renders so poorly on small screens that I've hidden it on devices smartphone-sized and smaller.)

 Hakyll also has its own set of challenges, mostly because it's written and configured in [Haskell][].
 To put it mildly, I'm a Haskell neophyte &mdash;